This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 If your child misses a dose of the pneumococcal vaccine:

 Your child will need 1 dose if he or she is 2 to 5 years old and is not completely vaccinated.
 If your child misses a scheduled dose, the remaining doses should still be completed.
 Ask your child's healthcare provider when to return for the next dose.

 Who should not get the pneumococcal vaccine or should wait to get it:

-- Your child should not get the vaccine if he or she has had an allergic reaction to the vaccine or any part of the vaccine.
+- Your child should not get the vaccine if he or she has had an allergic reaction to the vaccine or other vaccines.

 - Your child should wait to get the vaccine if he or she is sick or has a fever.